sebastiantorres86/fullstackopen-exercises/README.md

 The exercises are submitted via GitHub, and by marking the exercises as done in the submission system.

-I submit all of the exercises into the same repository,.
+I submit all of the exercises into the same repository.

 The way to name the directories in my submission repository is as follows: